LouisvilleMetro/WazeCCPProcessor/README.md

 ### Running SQL schema creation script
 After the stack is up and running use you favorite PostGres connection client (eg, DBeaver, pgAdmin) and connect to the db_cluster_endpoint from above using your specified rds_master_username and rds_master_password.

+1. Open /code/sql/schema.sql
+2. Update the password for the lambda_role (near the top) to match what you provided in terraform
-1. Open /code/sql/schema.sql and run script in your DB client.
+3. Run script in your DB client

 *Note: this is a manual process for now to ensure DB updates are applied accurately for the moment.*